sigasi/sigasi_insights/manual/editor.md

 The current threshold VHDL file size that is used to switch to the lightweight editor is 1 MB.

+If you still want to edit large files using the Sigasi Studio VHDL editor, this can be done following these steps:

+* In the Project Explorer right-click the file and select **Open With > Other...**
+* In the dialog select **VHDL Editor**.
+* A warning will show offering to open the file in read-only mode.
+Choose **No** if you want to edit the file.

 # Verilog Specific

 In addition to the powerful features of an Eclipse editor, the Verilog